lambdanil/astOS/README.md

 ---
 ## What is astOS?

-astOS is a distribution based on Arch Linux
+astOS is a distribution based on Arch Linux.
-unlike Arch it uses an immutable (read-only) root filesystem
+Unlike Arch it uses an immutable (read-only) root filesystem.
-software is installed and configured into individual snapshot trees, which can then be deployed and booted into
+Software is installed and configured into individual snapshot trees, which can then be deployed and booted into.
+It doesn't use it's own package format or package manager, instead using pacman from Arch

+astOS supports containers such as docker or podman for modern software development workflows.
+It is also suitable for embedded systems, as setting up a minimal install is fairly easy and it's features can be really useful in this context

 **This has several advantages:**

+* Security
+  * Even if running an application with eleveted permissions, it cannot do stuff like replace system libraries with malicious version
 * Stability
   * Due to the system being mounted as read only, it's not possible to accidentally overwrite system files
   * If the system runs into issues, you can easily rollback the last working snapshot within minutes
-  * Updating your system is perfectly safe and risk-free
+  * Atomic updates - Updating your system all at once is safer
+  * Thanks to the snapshot feature, astOS can ship cutting edge software without becoming unstable
 * Configurability
   * With the overlays organised into a tree, you can easily have multiple different configurations of your software available, with varying packages, without any interference
   * For example: you can have a single Gnome desktop installed and then have 2 overlays on top - one with your video games, with the newest kernel and drivers, and the other for work, with the LTS kernel and more stable software, you can then easily switch between these depending on what you're trying to do